Task-Tracker-Systems/Task-Tracker-Device/doc/software-architecture.md

       In this context a package groups related implementation of functionality of a common policy level.
       This does not refer to a specific artifact type in a programming language.

+### Interpretation of the Dependency Rule

+For this software architecture the Dependency Rule (see \cite CleanArchitecture p.
+203) is applied on source code dependencies between *packages*.
+That means that source code may only depend on source code within its own package or on source code in packages of higher-level policies.

 ### Dependency Injection

 For a higher level package to use an implementation from a lower level, interfaces shall be used.